-Other columns of interest are the following:
+Other columns of interest are as follows:

 - TextData: The textual detail of the event.
 For “Query Begin/End” events this will be the DAX query.
-For “DirectQuery Begin/End” events this will be the SQL query sent to the underlying source.
+For “DirectQuery Begin/End” events, this will be the SQL query sent to the underlying source.
 The TextData for the currently selected event is also displayed in the region at the bottom.

 - EndTime: When the event completed.

 - Duration: The duration, in milliseconds, taken to execute the DAX or SQL query.